The Essential Guide to Generative AI: What You Should Know in 2025

 Variational Autoencoders (VAEs)

 VAEs combine the concepts of autoencoders and probabilistic modelling.
 They model the latent space as a probability distribution and use variational inference to generate data.
-VAEs are often used to generate images and perform tasks like image inpainting and style transfer.
+VAEs are often used to create images and perform tasks like image inpainting and style transfer.

 Boltzmann Machines